Venafi/vault-pki-backend-venafi/README.md

 4. Option in TPP CA configuration template "Automatically include CN as DNS SAN" should be set to true.

-## Import trust chain for the Platform
+### Import trust chain for the Platform

+If Venafi Platform uses an internal (self-signed) certificate, you must get your server root certificate using open ssl command below and provide it as an option to the 'trust_bundle_file' parameter.
+Otherwise, the plugin will fail because of untrusted certificate error.
-If your Platform using internal certificate you may use trust_bundle option.
-You can import it to the chain.pem file. main.tf file is already configured to use this file as a trust bundle.
+Use the following command to import the certificate to the chain.pem file.
+The main.tf file is already configured to use this file as a trust bundle.

 ```
 echo | openssl s_client -showcerts -servername TPP_ADDRESS -connect TPP_ADDRESS:TPP_PORT | openssl x509 -outform pem -out chain.pem